 I am currently a member of Conference staff and choose to have my profile validated according to the alternate procedure available to Conference and Associate Conference staff

-MINISTERIAL PROFILE Ministry Essays
+MINISTER PROFILE: Ministry Essays

 Some essay questions reference The Marks of Faithful & Effective Authorized Ministers of the United Church of Christ (https://new.uccfiles.com/pdf/THE-MARKS-OF-FAITHFUL-AND-EFFECTIVE-MINISTERS.pdf).
 The United Church of Christ recognizes The Marks of Faithful and Effective Authorized Ministers in the formation of ministers, in the practice of active ministry, and throughout life.
 For the purposes of completing a denominational Profile, ministers are asked to spend some time with the Marks.